bareos/bareos/docs/manuals/en/new_main_reference/source/chapter19/autochangers.rst

 :index:`[TAG=bls->block size] <pair: bls; block size>` :index:`[TAG=bextract->block size] <pair: bextract; block size>` :index:`[TAG=Command->bls->block size] <triple: Command; bls; block size>` :index:`[TAG=Command->bextract->block size] <triple: Command; bextract; block size>`

-:program:`bls` and :program:`bextract` can directly access Bareos volumes without catalog database.
+:command:`bls` and :command:`bextract` can directly access Bareos volumes without catalog database.
 This means that these programs don’t have information about the used block size.

 To be able to read a volume written with an arbitrary block size, you need to set the **Label Block Size**:sup:`Sd`:sub:`Device`\  (to be able to to read the label block) and the **Maximum Block Size**:sup:`Sd`:sub:`Device`\  (to be able to read the data blocks) setting in the device definition used by those tools to be able to open the medium.

-Example using :program:`bls` with a tape that was written with another blocksize than the \variable{DEFAULT_BLOCK_SIZE} (63k), but with the default label block size of 63k:
+Example using :command:`bls` with a tape that was written with another blocksize than the \variable{DEFAULT_BLOCK_SIZE} (63k), but with the default label block size of 63k:

 .. code-block:: sh
    :caption: bls with non-default block size

    <command>bls</command> <parameter>FC-Drive-1 -V A00007L4</parameter>
    bls: butil.c:289-0 Using device: "FC-Drive-1" for reading.
    25-Feb 12:47 bls JobId 0: No slot defined in catalog (slot=0) for Volume "A00007L4" on "FC-Drive-1" (/dev/tape/by-id/scsi-350011d00018a5f03-nst).
    25-Feb 12:47 bls JobId 0: Cartridge change or "update slots" may be required.
    25-Feb 12:47 bls JobId 0: Ready to read from volume "A00007L4" on device "FC-Drive-1" (/dev/tape/by-id/scsi-350011d00018a5f03-nst).
    25-Feb 12:47 bls JobId 0: Error: block.c:1004 Read error on fd=3 at file:blk 0:1 on device "FC-Drive-1" (/dev/tape/by-id/scsi-350011d00018a5f03-nst).
 ERR=Cannot allocate memory.
     Bareos status: file=0 block=1
     Device status: ONLINE IM_REP_EN file=0 block=2
    0 files found.

-As can be seen, :program:`bls` manages to read the label block as it knows what volume is mounted (Ready to read from volume :option:`A00007L4`), but fails to read the data blocks.
+As can be seen, :command:`bls` manages to read the label block as it knows what volume is mounted (Ready to read from volume ``A00007L4``), but fails to read the data blocks.

 .. code-block:: sh
    :caption: dmesg

    <command>dmesg</command>
    [...]
    st2: Failed to read 131072 byte block with 64512 byte transfer.
    [...]

 This shows that the block size for the data blocks that we need is 131072.